getherbert/docs/index.md

 ## Installation

 Download the latest version of the Herbert framework and extract its contents into a directory on your server.
-Next, in the root of your plugin, run.
+Next, in the root of your plugin, run:

 ```
 composer install